f-me/carma-public/location-sharing-svc/README.md

-This service enables unfortunate car owners (Clients) to share their location using Web API.
+This service allows unfortunate car owners (Clients) to share their location using Web app.

+## How to build
+  - FIXME
+  - parcel
+  - relies on database bits from 11-LocationSharing.sql

+## How to test
+  - FIXME

+We use stored procedures as a concise API to DB tables.
+This allows more granular control on permissions.
+We use Postgresql notify/listen mechanism to communicate between this service and the main carma service:
+  - we rely on the existing medium to communicate between services;
+  - notifications are part of transactions, so it is not possible to add request or response without notification or notify without adding.

+## How it works
 The process goes as follows:
   - Call-center operator
     - asks the Client for their mobile phone number